TobiasPSP/doneland_sources/Components/Power/Solar/Solar Panels/README.md

 ## How They Work

 *Silicon* is a semiconductor.
-When photons hit its surface, this dislodges electrons which in turn creates a flow in electric charge.
+When photons hit its surface, this dislodges electrons which in turn create a flow in electric charge.

-Normally, these dislodged electrons would move in random directions and not producing a usable current.
-By special treatment, *solar panels* make sure the dislodged electrons move in the same direction, producing an electrical *current*.
+Normally, these dislodged electrons would move in random directions and not produce a usable current.
+By special treatment, *solar panels* make sure the dislodged electrons move in the *same* direction, producing an electrical *current*.

 ### Small Cells Form Large Panels

-*Solar panels* are made of small and independent *cells*: *Monocrystalline silicon cells* typically produce *0.5-0.6V* each. *Polycrystalline cells* reach *0.5-0.55V*.
+*Solar panels* are made of individual small *cells*: *Monocrystalline silicon cells* typically produce *0.5-0.6V* each. *Polycrystalline cells* can produce *0.5-0.55V*.

-By connecting these cells *in series*, the overall panel *voltage* can be raised.
-By connecting cells *in parallel*, the *current* can be raised.
+By connecting these cells *in series*, the overall panel *voltage* can be set.
+By connecting cells *in parallel*, the maximum panel *current* can be set.

 <img src="images/solar_panel_mono_6v_3w_back_t.png" width="50%" height="50%" />

-This way, a rich variety of *solar panels* can be produced with different *voltages* and *current*.
+On the market, a rich variety of *solar panels* exist with  *different maximum voltages*, catering your needs.
+For *DIY projects*, *solar panels* with *3V*, *5-6V*, *9V*, *12V*, and *24V* are common.

-## Real World Plausibility Test
+## Evaluating Panels
 Do not naively trust vendors or technical specifications.
+While *most vendors* provide accurate information, you can commonly find *astonishing offers* for *solar panels* supposingly capable of producing *hundreds of watts* for little money.

-They cannot bend *physics* so before you purchase a particular panel, do the *physics plausibility check*:
+Rogue vendors cannot bend *physics* though, so before you purchase a particular panel, do the *physics plausibility check*:

 ### 0.015-0.023W/cm2 Yield

 Physically, the *area* of a *solar panel* matters most: sunlight delivers roughly 1kW of energy per square meter (*1000W/m2*) on a clear day at solar noon in the summer.
 That is *0.1W/cm2*.

 *Solar panels* have a conversion efficiency anywhere between *15-23%* and produce *0.015W-0.023W/cm2*.
-This is your formula to roughly check solar panel specs.
+This is the formula to roughly check solar panel specs.

 Let's take a look at these *polycrystalline* mini solar panels.
 They have a size of *53x30mm*: